Lay3rLabs/WAVS-Claude-Template/README.md

 ## Create Components with Claude Code

-After following all setup instructions and installing Claude Code, you ar5e ready to make a component!
+After following all setup instructions and installing Claude Code, you are ready to make a component!

 1. In the root of your project, run the following command to start Claude Code: